lzwjava/blog-source/resume.md

 ### Beijing Square Root Inc, Founder & Engineer, 2016.07 - 2019.12

 * From January 2018 to December 2019, the team completed nearly 50 small software projects for customers.
 The types of projects include small programs, apps, websites, and games.
 Customers include a few big companies and some startups in China.
 The revenue exceeded 3 million RMB and the profit exceeded 700 thousand RMB.
 The team had more than 20 full-time or part-time engineers and designers.
 Responsible for project negotiation, project management, and some software development in the team.
 * From July 2016 to September 2017, Fun Live, a live broadcast platform for software engineering lectures, was launched.
 In one year, nearly 30,000 users were obtained.
-Started my own business for the first time, and the marketing, software development was mainly done by myself.
+Started my own business for the first time, and the marketing, and software development were mainly done by myself.
 * During these years, I used technologies like PHP, Java, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Aliyun, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.

 ### LeanCloud, Software Engineer, 2014.07 - 2015.11